 - 1 teaspoon vanilla paste or extract

-- In a separate bowl, sift together the flour and cornstarch and set aside.
+- In a bowl, whisk together the flour, baking powder, and salt and set aside.

 Strawberry Simple Syrup